all-birds birds

 Find tips and advice on bird watching and attracting them to your yard.
 With food, water, birdhouses, feeders and landscaping you can attract many different kinds of birds to your yard.

 As a boy growing up in Missoula Montana I was captivated by the ever-changing variety of colorful birds visiting our yard.
-We associated spring with Robins hopping around our lawn searching for worms.
-I can remember the fist time I saw a mud and weed nest with the light blue Robin eggs in it.
+We associated spring with robins hopping around our lawn searching for worms.
+I can remember the first time I saw a mud and weed nest with the light blue Robin eggs in it.
+It was around this time that I saw a hummingbird fly to its nest.
+A tiny lichens covered nest, with two small white eggs in it.
+I was fascinated, and although I did not know it, I became a bird watcher.

-Other visitors were Waxwings, Sparrows, Downy Woodpeckers, Starlings and several kinds of Hummingbirds.
+Other visitors were waxwings, sparrows, House finches, Downy woodpeckers, starlings, and several kinds of hummingbirds.
 There were many more but these are the ones that stick in my mind.
 I learned to recognize many by their musical songs and calls and even their shapes and silhouettes.

 We would get huge flocks of Evening Grosbeaks that would feed on the berry trees in our yard.
 They seem to especially like the Mountain Ash berries.
 My parents still have the yard.
 I notice now that the kinds of birds coming have changed.
-It has been a long time since I have seen a Grosbeak there, but there are many other birds such as Flickers and Finches that have taken their place.
+It has been a long time since I have seen flocks of grosbeaks there, but there are many other birds such as flickers and finches that have taken their place.

 In the evening we could watch Swallows and Bats zooming through the sky catching insects.